 Credit cards and personal loans are available from banks, and just recently, from any lending institution.
 Home credit, for instance, is not a bank but is already providing both personal loan and credit card products to its consumers.

 Whether you want a credit card or a loan, the first idea is that you are borrowing money in different ways.
 You are practically borrowing cash from the lender which you need to pay within a certain period.

 3. Both require a good credit score

-Your credit score is a basis for approval of your credit card or loan application.
-High-risk borrowers can still be approved for a bank product but maybe granted with high-interest rates and low loan amount or credit limit.
-Low-risk borrowers or those with high credit scores can enjoy seamless application and approval with even low rates and high loan amount.
+Your credit score is a basis for the approval of your credit card or loan application.
+High-risk borrowers can still be approved for a bank product but may be granted with high-interest rates and low loan amount or credit limit.
+Low-risk borrowers or those with high credit scores can enjoy seamless application and approval with even low rates and high loan amounts.

 Differences between personal loans and credit cards